General and Fractional Hypertree Decompositions: Hard and Easy Cases: Preliminaries

-Note that edge covers can be calculated by the following integer linear program.
+Note that the edge cover number can be calculated by the following integer linear program (ILP).

-By relaxing the last condition of the integer linear program above, we arrive at the definition of fractional edge covers.
-Actually, we substitute the last condition by $\gamma(e) \geq 0$.
-Note that even though our weight function is defined to take values between 0 and 1, we do not need to add $\gamma(e) \leq 1$ as a constraint, because implicitly by the the minimization itself the weight on an edge for an edge cover is never greater than 1.
-Also note that now the program above is a linear program, which can be solved in \ptime, whereas finding an edge cover of weight $\leq k$ is \np-complete if $k$ is not fixed.
+By substituting all $\lambda(e)$ by $\gamma(e)$ and by relaxing the last condition of the ILP above to $\gamma(e) \geq 0$, we arrive at the linear program (LP) for computing the fractional edge cover number to be defined next.
+Note that even though our weight function is defined to take values between 0 and 1, we do not need to add $\gamma(e) \leq 1$ as a constraint, because implicitly by the minimization itself the weight on an edge for an edge cover is never greater than 1.
+Also note that now the program above is an LP, which (in contrast to an ILP) can be solved in \ptime even if $k$ is not fixed.